-The University will offer COBRA continuation coverage to qualified beneficiaries only after Total Rewards has determined that a qualifying event has occurred, such as the end of employment, reduction of hours of employment, death of the employee, or retirement of an employee age 65 or over and their enrollment in Medicare (Part A, Part B, or both).
+The COBRA Administrator will offer COBRA continuation coverage to qualified beneficiaries only after Total Rewards has determined that a qualifying event has occurred, such as the end of employment, reduction of hours of employment, death of the employee, or retirement of an employee age 65 or over and their enrollment in Medicare (Part A, Part B, or both).
 Your coverage will terminate at the end of the month in which a qualifying event has occurred unless you elect COBRA continuation coverage.
 You have 60 days from the date of loss of coverage or date of the COBRA notice, whichever is later, to elect COBRA continuation coverage.

-Note: For other qualifying events-divorce, legal separation, or a dependent child losing eligibility for coverage-you must notify the Office of Human Resources within 60 days after the qualifying event occurs.
-You must either send a letter of notification to: the Office of Human Resources, 100 Donhowe Building, 319 15th Avenue SE, Minneapolis, MN 55455; or call the Office of Human Resources Contact Center at 612-624-8647 or 800-756-2363.
-The Office of Human Resources will send you the appropriate form to complete.
-This form must then be sent to the Office of Human Resources at the address above. and postmarked within the 60-day time limit.
+Note: For divorce or legal separation, you must notify BOTH the Office of Human Resources and the COBRA Administrator (Benefit Resource) within 60 days after the qualifying event occurs.
+You must either send a letter of notification or email to BOTH.
+Contact information for both 1) the Office of Human Resources, 100 Donhowe Building, 319 15th Avenue SE, Minneapolis MN 55455; benefits@umn.edu; 612-624-8647 or 800-756-2363; and 2) Benefit Resource, P.O.
+Box 3850, Omaha, NE 68103-3850; participantservices@benefitresource.com; .866-996-5200.
+Benefit Resource will send you the appropriate form to complete.
+This form must then be sent to Benefit Resource at the address above, and postmarked within the 60-day time limit.
 Your coverage will terminate at the end of the month in which the qualifying event occurs unless you elect COBRA continuation coverage.
 You have 60 days from the date of loss of coverage or date of the COBRA notice, whichever is later, to elect COBRA continuation coverage.

-Once the Office of Human Resources notifies the University COBRA Administrator that a qualifying event has occurred, COBRA continuation coverage will be offered to each of the qualified beneficiaries.
+Once the Office of Human Resources notifies the COBRA Administrator of a dependent child losing eligibility for coverage, COBRA continuation coverage will be offered to each of the qualified beneficiaries.
 For each qualified beneficiary who elects COBRA, coverage will begin on the date the University coverage would otherwise have been lost.
+The dependent should contact the COBRA Administrator if there is a change in address and they would like to enroll in another plan.